The Xometry app works best with JavaScript enabled!

 The advantages and disadvantages of resin 3D printing.

-Software Used for Resin 3D Printing
+What Software Is Used for Resin 3D Printers?

 Chitubox, Lychee Slicer, Formlabs PreForm, and Autodesk® Meshmixer are just some of the popular software options for resin 3D printing.
 These programs allow you to prepare, slice, and send 3D models to printers, as well as make any modifications and adjustments to the print-quality settings, such as the layer height, exposure time, and support structures.
 Not all software is compatible with all 3D printer models, so check the manufacturer’s recommendations to make sure you get the right one for your needs.